quiltdata/quiltcore/ALGEBRA.md

 Specifically, KOMD defines precise semantics for using Keys to register:

 1. Objects into Manifests
+> AK: I think a manifest is actually just a subpath of a domain (namespace)

 2. Manifests into Domains

 It is considered an algebra because it can be used to fully describe and reason about any system that conforms to those definitions, independent of the implementation details.